wayand/flask-websocket-demo/README.md

 ## Demo Functionality

 The application provides a simple row processing demonstration where:
-- Users enter a range value through a web form
+- Users enter a range value or the text "users" through a web form
-- The server processes numbers from 0 to the specified range
+- The server processes numbers from 0 to the specified range or processes the generator function
 - Each row is sent back to the client in real-time with a timestamp
 - Progress and completion status are displayed live in the browser